bojoluis21798/Assembly_Calculator/ReadMe.txt

 	-It's pink :D

 Bugs I can't fix because I'm too stupid:
-	-Limiting user input to avoid accepting more than 2 digits but it crashes when there's an input overflow of 3 digits or more digits for both operands.
+	-Limiting user input to avoid accepting more than 2 digits but it crashes when there's an input overflow of more than 3 digits for both operands.
-	-Limiting user input to avoid accepting more than 1 operator after accepting the first operand, crashes when there's an input overflow of 3 operators or more.
+	-Limiting user input to avoid accepting more than 1 operator after accepting the first operand, crashes when there's an input overflow of more than 3 operators.